Nicole103/Psychic-Game/README.md

-#Psychic Game
+# Psychic-Game

-Game Objective:
+# Game Objective:
 guess the correct letter the computer is thinking of to win.

-Game instructions:
+# Game instructions:

 1. Type any letter you would like to begin the game.
 2. You will have 10 tries to guess correctly